MPI-ExperimentGroup/FrinexBuildService/README.md

 localhost /docs/ServiceOverview.svg

 # Docker Socket
-In order for the Frinex build container to start build containers it needs to have access to the docker socket normally /var/run/docker.sock.
-This is done by attaching the directory /var/docker_frinex_build containing the socket as a volume to the build container.
+In order for the Frinex build container to start build containers and for the frinex_listing_provider to list services they need to have access to the docker socket normally /var/run/docker.sock.
+The start command for these containers does this with: --mount=type=bind,src=/var/run/docker.sock,dst=/var/run/docker.sock

+If however this causes issues, such as /var/run/docker.sock becoming a directory, it can usually be solved by attaching the directory /var/docker_frinex_build containing the socket as a volume to the build container.
 The directory containing the docker socket is used as the attached volume rather than the socket iself to prevent a race condition where the build container attempts to mount the socket before it is created on start up (which results in a directory being created where the socket should be).
-The custom socket location is set in the docker start up command:
+If this is needed the custom socket location is set in the docker start up command:
 DOCKER_OPTS="-H unix:///var/run/docker.sock -H unix:///var/docker_frinex_build/docker.sock"
+In which case the containers also need to be modified to use -e DOCKER_HOST="unix:///var/docker_frinex_build/docker.sock" -v /var/docker_frinex_build:/var/docker_frinex_build instead of --mount=type=bind,src=/var/run/docker.sock,dst=/var/run/docker.sock

 # Maintenance Scripts